New Mexico Heritage Days –

 Teachers!
-Enliven your elementary class’s exploration of history at Spanish Colonial Days!
-For three days in spring and fall the Museum is alive with costumed volunteers who guide hands-on activities and interpret the history of Las Golondrinas and early New Mexico for school children.
+Enliven your elementary class’s exploration of history at New Mexico Heritage Days!
+For three days in spring and fall the museum is alive with costumed volunteers who guide hands-on activities and interpret the history of Las Golondrinas and early New Mexico for school children.
 This immersive experience allows elementary students to take part in the same daily chores as the children of early New Mexico as they learn history in a fun and interactive way.

 Each year we welcome between 10,000 and 12,000 students, teachers and chaperones to Las Golondrinas for this event.
-Spanish Colonial Days are open to grades K through 6 only.
+New Mexico Heritage are open to grades K through 6 only.
 Admission prices are $1.50 for students and $3.50 for chaperones.
 There is no charge for teachers.
-For additional details and to reserve class space for Spanish Colonial Days please call (505) 471-2261 Ex.
+For additional details and to reserve class space for New Mexico Heritage Days please call (505) 471-2261 Ex.
 101. Reservations are required.

 Popular hands-on activities include:

 - mano y metate (stone grinding of corn)